As climate changes, interest grows in OSU Extension Dry Farming Project

 Droughts translate into decreased summer water, which often causes wells to go dry.
 As temperatures increase there’s reduced snowpack that melts earlier and leaves less water overall and less during the growing season.
 With less water comes more interest in strategies that support farming with little or no irrigation.

-In response, Amy Garrett, associate professor of practice with the Oregon State University Extension Service Small Farms Program, founded the OSU Dry Farming Project in 2015.
+In response, the Oregon State University Extension Service Small Farms Program founded the OSU Dry Farming Project in 2015.
 Dry farming is the ages-old practice of growing crops with little or no irrigation.
 Crops typically go in the ground early when there’s still plenty of moisture in the soil to get plants established.
 As the season wears on, roots stretch deep to harvest the receding water.
 Cultivar selection, wider plant spacing and soil health are also key aspects of dry farming.

 The OSU Dry Farming Project continues as the go-to resource for dry farming and model for participatory climate adaptation research as growers throughout the West continue to feel the impacts of drought and seek alternatives to unreliable summer irrigation.